foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 # Create a foundry server on AWS

-Based on the two excellent tutorials on this wiki: [Self-Hosting-on-AWS](/en/setup/hosting/Self-Hosting-on-AWS) and [Ubuntu-VM](/en/setup/hosting/Ubuntu-VM) I scripted it using cloudformation.
+Based on the two excellent tutorials on this wiki: [Self-Hosting-on-AWS](/en/setup/hosting/Self-Hosting-on-AWS) and [Ubuntu-VM](/en/setup/hosting/Ubuntu-VM) I scripted their solutions using cloudformation.
 You only need to get a few values to fill (will point out where to find them) in the script:

   - EC2 AMI
   - EC2 instancetype